jwodder/outgoing/SPEC.md

         - [unknown sending method]
         - [unknown password provider]
         - [invalid password spec]
-        - [e-mail structure not supported by sending method]
+        - [invalid e-mail/e-mail structure not supported by sending method]
         - [sending error?]

 - Configuration is read from a TOML file, so that type information is available